10 Things You Should Never Do with a Magic Eraser

 Magic Erasers may feel like a soft sponge, but using one on your nonstick pots and pans can cause scratches to their surface.
 When nonstick pans become scratched, some of that coating can get into your food.
 These are the 10 things you should never wash in your dishwasher.

 If you have any valuable collectibles, such as toys and hand-me-down jewelry, think twice before using a Magic Eraser to clean up old dirt and grime.
 Your collectibles aren’t worth the risk of doing more damage than good.
-All homeowners should have these cleaning miracles on hand.

 While Magic Erasers can be used to get crayon marks off a painted wall, don’t use them to clean wood paneling or other finished wood surfaces.
 The abrasiveness can strip away the finish.
 These 100 essential cleaning hacks come in very handy around the house.